SASIDHARO5/HeartHealthPrediction/README.md

-Project involving prediction of heart attacks- barebones as of now- will be updated with react and neural networks soon.
+Project involving prediction of heart attacks- barebones as of now- will be updtaed with react and neural networks